-Interim invoices are used when during execution of large projects that spans over a period of time such as multiple months.
+Interim invoices are used when during the execution of large projects that spans over a period of time, such as multiple months.
 In such large projects, the project is divided into different phases.
-The seller can send an interim invoice after completion of each phase and receive the payment for the respective phase.
-Interim invoices are very useful for companies such as software developers, infrastructure developers, etc. An interim invoice is useful to manage cash-flows as the seller doesn’t have to wait till the end of the contract to receive all its payment.
+The seller can send an interim invoice after completing each phase and receive the payment for the respective phase.
+Interim invoices are very useful for companies such as software developers, infrastructure developers, etc. An interim invoice is useful to manage cash flows as the seller doesn’t have to wait till the end of the contract to receive all its payments.

 Past due Invoice

-Sometimes buyers don’t pay for their purchases even if it is past the due date, in such case past due invoice becomes very helpful.
-Past due invoice is nothing special, it is a copy of the final invoice, but it is sent as a reminder that the payment has to be made.
+Sometimes buyers don’t pay for their purchases even if it is past the due date.
+In such a case, the past due invoice becomes very helpful.
+A past due invoice is nothing special, it is a copy of the final invoice, but it is sent as a reminder that the payment has to be made.
 Past due invoices are made because the sellers don’t want to be rude by calling to ask for payment; additionally, they also help keep track of the number of payment reminders sent.

-There are times when after receiving the goods the buyer is not satisfied with the goods for some reason, or maybe there is some rejection.
+There are times when after receiving the goods, the buyer is not satisfied with the goods for some reason, or maybe there is some rejection.
 Consequently, the buyer will return the goods.
-In such cases the seller issues a credit invoice for the buyer, to keep a tab on the value of the goods returned.
+In such cases, the seller issues a credit invoice for the buyer to keep a tab on the value of the goods returned.
 This will help the seller in keeping records.
-The may replace the goods, or refund money for the goods returned, or maybe give discount amounting to the value of return goods in the future purchases.
+They may replace the goods, refund money for the goods returned, or maybe give a discount amounting to the value of the return goods in future purchases.
 Different companies have different policies for goods returned.

 Invoice Vs. Bills Vs. Receipts

-Usually, invoice, bills or receipts are used synonymously, and in casual language usage, they are synonyms for each other.
-However technically each document has a different purpose, we would like to clarify the usage of each document today.
+Usually, invoices, bills, or receipts are used synonymously, and in casual language usage, they are synonyms for each other.
+However, technically each document has a different purpose.
+We would like to clarify the usage of each document today.

 Invoice vs. Bill

-Technically, invoice and bills are the same things, the difference is from whose perspective the document is referred to.
+Technically, invoices and bills are the same things, and the difference is from whose perspective the document is referred.
 From the seller’s side, the itemized statement of sale made is referred to as an invoice.
 Conversely, a buyer refers to the same as a bill.